CHEXPRESS CX30 | TELLERSCAN TS240 | TELLERSCAN TS500 | BRANCHXPRESS BX7200

 Digital Check has a free utility that can be downloaded from our website and which many teller applications include in their applications called ScanLite.
 This tool is useful in many different ways from performing diagnostics on the scanner to including a cleaning function (see “Clean” button highlighted in the picture) that turns on the feed rollers, allowing a cleaning card to be fed through without jamming or impacting the capture software application.
 ScanLite will be referred to in the following descriptions as the tool to use when cleaning a Digital Check scanner.
 At this time, ScanLite is not compatible with SmartSource scanner models.

 The CX30 single feed scanner is the easiest of Digital Check’s scanners to maintain.
 This is because the CX30 is a single-feed scanner and therefore is not required to separate items from a large batch loaded into the feeder.
 Cleaning of this scanner involves two steps.
 First, perform a periodic inspection of the document track and use a Digital Check cleaning card to clean the scanner rollers.
 Using a can of compressed air will help keep the document track clean.
 Inspect the quality of the captured images on a regular basis.
-If the image quality drops off, clean the camera glass by following the procedure below.
+If the image quality drops off, clean the image sensor glass by following the procedure below.

 In addition to routine drive roller cleaning, a periodic inspection of the entire document track area is also recommended.
-The use of a flashlight will enhance the visual inspection in the camera section and throughout the document track.
+The use of a flashlight will enhance the visual inspection in the image sensor section and throughout the document track.
 Remove any staples, paperclips, debris etc. that might have accumulated during use.
 Have a can of compressed air available to blow out the document track on a regular basis.
 Track should be blown out from the back of the track to the front with the cover removed.

 For more information, please check the CX30 manual, pages 19-20.